I am pleased to confirm that I have approved the release of a new Practice Note covering

 Ministry of Justice careers website

-Visit the Ministry of Justice careers website tofind information about Māori Land Court vacancies.
+Visit the Ministry of Justice careers website to find information about Māori Land Court vacancies.

 Apply online